Wondering which cereals are ok on a low FODMAP diet? We’ve got you covered!

-After fasting through the night our body’s stores of carbohydrates are pretty well used up and eating cereal can be a good way to refuel.
+After fasting through the night our body’s stores of carbohydrates are pretty well used up.
+Eating breakfast cereal can be a good way to refuel.
 Plus, if you choose wisely, cereal can add fiber to your diet.
 In fact, breakfast cereal is one of the top sources of fiber in the American diet (sadly).

 Many cereals are also enriched with vitamins and minerals.
-While some may argue that processed foods are not the best way to get vitamins and minerals, it remains true that a large group of people would be deficient in certain nutrients were it not for cereal and other processed grain foods.
-Eating cereal can be a big help for those who struggle to get in enough fruits, vegetables, nuts, and legumes.
+While processed foods are not the healthiest way to get vitamins and minerals, a large group of people would be deficient in certain nutrients were it not for cereal and other fortified grain products.
+Cereal can be a big help for those who struggle to get in enough fruits, vegetables, nuts, and legumes.

-Many cereals, especially (and unfortunately) those marketed toward children are loaded with sugar.
+Many cereals, especially those marketed toward children, are loaded with sugar.
 According to the Dietary Guidelines for Americans, breakfast cereals and cereal bars are among the top sources of added sugars in the United States.
 Check the Nutrition Facts label on your cereal box for “added sugars”.
 The lower the better but try not to exceed 10 grams per serving.

 The Dietary Guidelines for Americans recommends no more than 10% of calories from added sugars (200 calories or 48 grams per day for those on a 2000 calorie diet).
 Other organizations have more strict recommendations.
 The American Heart Association recommends no more than 24 grams (6 teaspoons) of added sugars per day for women, and 36 grams (9 teaspoons per day for men).

 And while you are looking at the Nutrition Facts label, look for at least 3 grams of fiber per serving.
 Special bonus if your cereal also provides 3 grams or more of protein!